MaikelsoftTrading/signal-trading-examples/README.md

 ## About the framework
 This is a framework for building signal-based trading applications for backtesting, live testing and live trading.
-The framework can generate trading signals from any type of data that contains price info.
+The framework can generate trading signals from any data source that emits timestamped price data.
 It can build candlestick charts from live prices, supports margin trading, leverage, and measures signal performance in real-time.

 ## Framework design